jtesta/bitclamp/README.txt

 Refer to the SETUP.txt file for instructions on how to get going with publishing and/or retrieving files.
 Once that is complete, here is how to publish a file:

-   python3 bitclamp.py --chain=btc --file=SEKRUT_STUFF.pdf --change mhnd4a9CNE3TFDuMRMXVEGaYfkkCwAcFvv --rpcuser=bitcoin --rpcpass=supercalifragilistic --rpcport=8888
+   python3 bitclamp.py --chain=btc --file=SEKRUT_STUFF.pdf --change mhnd4a9CNE3TFDuMRMXVEGaYfkkCwAcFvv

 In the above example, --chain specifies what blockchain to use ("btc" or "doge"), --file is the file to publish, --change specifies where any leftover coins are to be sent after publication is complete, and the --rpc* options describe where the RPC server is (i.e.: the bitcoind/dogecoind process).

    bitclamp.py will respond with an address and amount to send:

-   $ python3 bitclamp.py --chain=btc --file=SEKRUT_STUFF.pdf --change mhnd4a9CNE3TFDuMRMXVEGaYfkkCwAcFvv --rpcuser=bitcoin --rpcpass=supercalifragilistic --rpcport=8888
+   $ python3 bitclamp.py --chain=btc --file=SEKRUT_STUFF.pdf --change mhnd4a9CNE3TFDuMRMXVEGaYfkkCwAcFvv
    Automatic detection of content type is: document
    To begin publication, send 0.00964845 BTC to 2MuVjWDrUpCGC4jAU12rhrCDeqEj5XDcuCQ